What’s the Difference Between Workers’ Compensation and SSDI?

 However, if your disability is expected to last over a year, applying for additional benefits through SSA may be best.
 Your attorney can help you determine if workers’ compensation or SSDI benefits are best for you.
 With legal assistance you can rest assured knowing you are getting the money you need.

-Contact Our Arkansas Workers’ Comp and SSDI Attorneys
+Contact Our Arkansas Workers’ Comp Attorneys

 If you suffered a disability because of a work-related injury, you may be able to collect both workers’ compensation and SSDI benefits.
 We can help you file the disability claims you need and prevent mistakes from occurring that could jeopardize your claim.
 We can also structure any workers’ compensation settlements to help you obtain maximum compensation.